jdereg/json-io/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Revision History
+ * 4.1.4
+  * Bug fix: Custom readers will now always have the .target field set if a JsonObject is passed to them.
+This was being set after the reading was called, not before it.
  * 4.1.3
   * Made `JsonReader / JsonWriter getObjectsReferenced()` API `public` (allows custom reader / writers access to these)
   * `Resolver.createJavaObjectInstance()`, used to create the correct Java object for a `JsonObject` peer, no longer calls the .read() API for objects's with custom readers.